Skip to Content

 Health Care Fraud Leaves Woman Homeless

 KARE 11 investigative reporter A.J.
 Lagoe says "I've never told a story that left me so disgusted" as this one, about a vulnerable woman who's paying the price for fraud.
-Sky, a person with autism, was evicted from her Minnetonka apartment "by no fault of her own."
+Sky, who is autistic, was evicted from her Minnetonka apartment "by no fault of her own."
 She was current on her rent, according to KARE; she paid it to her caregivers, American Home Health Care LLC.
 That company subleased the space to Sky, and it reportedly stopped paying her rent, leading to her eviction.

 Sky lived there via a Medicaid-funded program called Integrated Community Supports (ICS), which is meant to help adults with disabilities live independently thanks to daily one-on-one assistance.
 But "KARE 11 investigations have documented how allegations of fraud in ICS settings played a role in a man’s death and left other Minnesotans with disabilities abandoned in their apartments, facing eviction," according to Lagoe & Co.'s report.